oplS17projects/Chat_robot/SCOTT_MELLO.md

 ```

 I used higher-order function numerous times in my code.
 In removed closed-conns,
-I am using ormap to check if there are any closed connections. ormap is very
+I am using ormap to check if there are any closed connections.
+Ormap is very
 similar to map, except that it functions like or.
 When it first evauates to true,
 it does not evaluate the rest of the items in the list. map is  unnecessary because
 we only need to know if there is a single closed connection, then we can use